SamuelRCrider/Drumkit-technical/README.md

 # Drumkit Technical

 This is a simple Go application that will fetch data from the Motive API and send it to a callback URL.
+Note that on first attempt the AWS Lambda will cold start therefore taking longer to respond.

 ## The process